 IV.3 Usage of SEPP Interlinkage property

-Property tcpecc/sepplink is defined in clause 9.1.1.
-The property affects TCP bearer connection establishment and release procedures.
+Property seplink/linktopo is defined in clause 7.1.1/[ITU-T H.248.SEPLINK] and TCP-specific interlinkage procedures are defined in clause 9.1.1.
+Interlinkage may bes used for TCP bearer connection establishment and release procedures.

-IV.3.1 Property "sepplink = FALSE"
+IV.3.1 Property "seplink/linktopo" not used for interlinkage

-See Figure IV.1.
-Semantic FALSE implies decoupled SEPs, i.e., reflect the semantic of the base package.
+There will be decoupled SEPs in case of unused interlinkage (abstracted by semantic FALSE in Figure IV.1), i.e., reflect the semantic of the base package.
 There are two separate TCP bearer connection segments, - the two segments related to TCP connections "X MG (SEPT1(S1))" and "Y MG (SEPT2(S1))" -, from the perspective of the MG.

-Figure IV.1 – Property "sepplink = FALSE"
+Figure IV.1 – Property "seplink/linktopo" not used for interlinkage

 Here: an incoming TCP bearer connection establishment request (via TCP-SYN) or release request (via TCP-FIN) at SEP T1(S1) does not affect SEP T2(S1).